Rep. Patty Kim's Biography

 Leading her caucus’s charge to provide a livable wage for all Pennsylvanians, Kim twice introduced bills to increase the minimum wage to $10.10 per hour.
 She continues her fight for a minimum wage increase to restore the middle class by lifting thousands of Pennsylvanians out of poverty.

-Kim serves on the Appropriations, Education, Local Government and Transportation committees.
+Kim serves on the Appropriations, Education, Insurance and Local Government committees.
 She is Vice Co-Chair of the Southeast Delegation.
 During her second term, she served as Treasurer for the Legislative Black Caucus.

 Prior to her work in the legislature, Kim was elected to Harrisburg's City Council where she served two terms.
 She was elected as council Vice President by her colleagues during her second term.